'Sexist, racist, extremist': Brits slam Trump ahead of U.K. state visit

 Then there are those who vehemently disagree with the president but believe his visit should be ignored rather than vocally opposed.
 This strand has coalesced around the hashtag #TumbleweedTrump.

-"The thing this guy hates most is to be ignored," said the author and playwright Bonnie Greer, who was born in Chicago but now lives in London.
-"He can take hate, what he can't take is people not looking at him."
+"The thing this guy hates most is to be ignored," said the author and playwright Bonnie Greer, who was born in Chicago and lives in London.
+"He can take hate.
+What he can't take is people not looking at him."

 She told BBC radio on Tuesday night, "Just don't show up — let the streets be empty."